UWA-Medical-Physics-Research-Group/RQS-calculator/README.md

 - [X] get everything to start on "no" being selected
 - [ ] maybe freeze first col? or last col?
 - [ ] change headers on csv to something more readable
+- [ ] issue with long paper names.
+Text doesnt wrap and instead makes the column width huge.
+Need to fix